frankframework/frankframework/FRANKDOC.md

 ![eclipseLombokSetter](./picturesForContributors/eclipseLombokSetter.jpg)

 This snippet comes from [Adapter](./core/src/main/java/nl/nn/adapterframework/core/Adapter.java).
 It introduces attribute "name".
 In the remainder of this text, some JavaDoc tags are explained that you can add to attribute setters.
 You can also use them for Lombok-generated attributes.
 In that case you have to put them on the field like shown for the JavaDoc comment.
+Note that this is not true for Java annotations like `@IbisDoc` and `@IbisDocRef`.

 ## How Java inheritance is shown